 CDSSO is the only mode of operation for web and Java agents, so no additional configuration is required to make it work.

 IG also supports CDSSO with AM.
-For more information, see the ForgeRock Identity Gateway Gateway Guide.
+For details, refer to the ForgeRock Identity Gateway Gateway Guide.

 In general, problems with single sign-on relate to some sort of mismatch of domain names.